vborozniak/flight_proj/FCND-Motion-Planning/README - student submission.md

 The quad took off, flied a square pattern and landed

 ### Step 5: Inspect the relevant files
-For this project, you are provided with two scripts, `motion_planning.py` and `planning_utils.py`.
-Here you'll also find a file called `colliders.csv`, which contains the 2.5D map of the simulator environment.
+For this project, two scripts provided, `motion_planning.py` and `planning_utils.py`.
+Found a file called `colliders.csv`, which contains the 2.5D map of the simulator environment.

 ### Step 6: Explain what's going on in  `motion_planning.py` and `planning_utils.py`